geekuillaume/soundsync/README.md

 - Slashed zero by Rflor from the Noun Project
 - web browser by Iconstock from the Noun Project
 - Computer by iconcheese from the Noun Project
+- AirPlay by Michiel Willemsen from the Noun Project